-If the payment and documents are not received within the 14-day time frame, the application will be terminated, and the Applicant will be required to reapply when they can complete the application requirements in the time frame.
+If the payment is not received by the invoice due date, the application will be terminated, and the Applicant will be required to reapply when they can complete the application requirements in the time frame.

 More information on applying for certification, including the online application and fee schedules, can be found at www.aisc.org/certification/applicants.

-- 2.2 An Eligibility Review is the first step in the application review process. - This review will confirm that the Applicant meets the necessary prerequisites to be considered for the certification(s) they are applying. - The review will confirm that the Applicant will have work in the shop or an active jobsite for the initial audit to demonstrate capability to meet the GRs (see the Supplements for more information). - Following the first review of the application submittal, additional documents may be requested.
+2.2 An Eligibility Review is the first step in the application review process.

+- This review will confirm that the Applicant meets the necessary prerequisites to be considered for the certification(s) they are applying. - The review will confirm that the Applicant will have work in the shop or an active jobsite for the initial audit to demonstrate capability to meet the GRs (see the Supplements for more information). - Following the first review of the application submittal, additional documents may be requested.
 Requests for additional documents must be responded to within 14 days.
-If no response is received, the application process will be terminated. - The Eligibility Review will continue for up to 30 days after the date of the initial review.
-If the Eligibility Review is not completed within 30 days, then the process will be terminated and the certification fee refunded.
+If no response is received, the application process will be terminated. - The Eligibility Review will continue for up to 45 days after the date of the initial review.
+If the Eligibility Review is not completed within 45 days, then the process will be terminated and the Eligibility Review Refund (see Fee Schedule) will be given.
 If the Eligibility Review is terminated, the Applicant must wait three months from the date of termination before reapplying. - 2.3 Following the Eligibility Review, initial certification audits for Applicants are performed in two stages.
 Stage 1 Audit is a readiness review of the Applicant's Quality Management System (QMS).
 For erector Applicants, their Safety Management System (SMS) is also included.
 The objectives of Stage 1 is to: - Review the documentation of the management system(s) - Evaluate the status and understanding of the requirements for the programs and endorsements that are being sought - Review if the internal audits and management reviews are being planned and performed - Obtain information regarding qualifications of personnel resources and readiness of processes and equipment resources